 Rates postponement is complicated, so call us on (02) 4227 7111 to see if this is an option for you.

-If you're ready to apply for a rates postponement, use this form, Postponed Payment of Rates
+If you're ready to apply for a rates postponement, please complete and return the Postponed Payment of Rates form PDF, 35.65 KB

 - Pay Your Rates